 Now, there isn’t a ton of evidence for this one.
 But I wanted to include this potential health benefit for one main reason: many people have trouble with sleep, and the drugs that are often prescribed to help with sleep can have some pretty negative long term health effects and addictive properties, so anything we can use to help decrease the use of those medications is worth exploring if you ask me.
 I could only find one study showing benefit of using gelatin before bed as a sleep aid, but it did show promising results (reference).

 Improves Skin Health

 You guys all know how much I care about skin health.
 As someone who has suffered from pretty terrible keratosis pilaris (read How I Healed My Keratosis Pilaris Naturally and How to Treat Keratosis Pilaris with Diet) and adult acne (read How I Healed My Acne Naturally) I have done a lot of research over the years on what can be done to improve skin health.
-And when it comes to skin health the first supplement I tell people to add to their diet is gelatin.
+And when it comes to skin health one of my favourite supplements is gelatin or collagen peptides.
 Collagen is considered a primary building block for skin and is partially responsible for giving skin a youthful, healthy appearance.
 Gelatin is important for renewing skin cells and can also help block your skin from UV light damage (in other words, the damage that can lead to wrinkles, sun spots and even skin cancer).
-As well age, skin naturally loses some of its collagen content, which is part of the reason why we develop wrinkles.
+As we age, skin naturally loses some of its collagen content, which is part of the reason why we develop wrinkles.
 Consuming more gelatin is an easy and natural way to help stimulate new collagen production, not only restoring the skin’s durability, but also helping you maintain strong hair, nails and teeth as well.